-Totaling 54.99 miles in Massachusetts, Interstate 91 joins the capital cities of Hartford, CT and Springfield while providing a route north to Quebec, Canada through Vermont.
-Traffic counts range from around 110,000 vehicles per day through Springfield to 15,000 vpd south of the Vermont state line.
+54.99 miles long in Massachusetts, Interstate 91 joins the capital cities of Hartford, Connecticut and Springfield while providing a route north to Quebec, Canada through Vermont.
+Traffic counts range from around 110,000 vehicles per day (vpd) through Springfield to 15,000 vpd south of the Vermont state line.

-The initial stretches of Interstate 91 built included the 4.1-mile portion between the Connecticut state line and the South End Bridge (U.S. 5) in Springfield and the 6.8-mile stretch from U.S. 5 & Massachusetts 10 near the Bernardstown line to Vermont.
+The initial stretches of Interstate 91 built included the 4.1 mile long portion between the Connecticut state line and the South End Bridge (U.S. 5) in Springfield and the 6.8 mile stretch from U.S. 5/Massachusetts Route 10 near the Bernardstown line to Vermont.
 Both were completed in 1960.1